Skip to content

 Finally, the monitor will need a power source (battery, wall outlet, or both).
 The power configuration may affect its regulatory classification depending on the country of sale

 The device is not exempt from design controls and will require design traceability documentation to be compliant with regulations.
-The developer should expect this work to add 10-20% to the program's non-recurring engineering costs.
+The developer should expect this work to add 20-25% to the program's non-recurring engineering costs.

 Regulation Assumptions:

 The apnea monitor is a moderate-risk Class II device categorized under regulation number 868.2377, which covers at least one product code.
 Code FLS, for example, is assigned to an apnea monitor intended for facility use.
-19 market-approved 510(k) devices are associated with this classification code.
+At least 19 market-approved 510(k) devices are associated with this classification code.

 Devices assigned to product code FLS are NOT eligible for third-party review.
 The 510(k) Third Party Review Program provides medical device manufacturers with a voluntary alternative review process in which accredited third parties can review eligible low-to-moderate risk medical devices.